LawNicholas/NexusLFG/README.md

   Jordan Golden

 ## Project Updates
+2021.2.6
+* Created a folder for View queries.
+* Built Views related to each of our prototype pages.

 2021.1.30
 * PostgreSQL installed on Ubuntu 18.04 server.
 * dbuser created as superuser for Postgres.